mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 Failure(java.lang.IllegalArgumentException: Amount must be positive)
 ```

-If we want to recover from an failure `Result`, we can use the `recover` function.
+If we want to recover from a failure `Result`, we can use the `recover` function.
 This function takes a lambda that will be executed if the `Result` is a failure.
-The lambda takes as input the exception contained in the `Result.Failure` instance, and returns a new value of the same type of the original `Result`:
+The lambda takes as input the exception contained in the `Result.
+Failure` instance and returns a new value of the same type as the original `Result`:

 ```kotlin
 // Kotlin SDK